backand/docs/docs/apidocs/security/index.md

 * After the user submits their registration, Backand sends a verification email to authenticate the user's identity if Sign-up Email Verification is enabled
 * If Sign-up Email Verification is not enabled, at this point registration is complete.
-* If Sign-up Email Verification is enabled, after the user clicks on the link in the verification email, Backand completes the registration process and redirects to the "Custom Verified Email Page" URL for your application.
+* If Sign-up Email Verification is enabled, after the user clicks on the link in the verification email, Backand completes the registration process and redirects to the 'Custom Verified Email Page' URL for your application.
 Configure this on the Security & Auth --> Configuration page

 For more information, see the [API Description](http://docs.backand.com/en/latest/apidocs/apidescription/index.html#sign-up).

 ## SSO (Single Sign On)
 Many organizations make use of tools like Active Directory in order to provide a central source of user-based authentication.
 This system is often used to drive a Single Sign On (SSO) feature in the organization, allowing users to simply use one set of credentials for all of the apps that they need to work with.
 Backand provides a method to incorporate SSO functionality using an override server-side action.
 This action allows you to perform your own authentication (via web-service calls to the domain controller, for example), and lets you return one of three actions.

-* Returning "allow" allows the user access to the requested resource = in this case, you can return additional information in the "additionalTokenInfo" variable, which is added to the Backand authentication result.
+* Returning 'allow' allows the user access to the requested resource = in this case, you can return additional information in the 'additionalTokenInfo' variable, which is added to the Backand authentication result.
 You may access this later by using the getUserDetails function of the Backand SDK.
-* Returning "deny" overrides Backand's auth, and provides an "Access Denied" mesage.
+* Returning "deny" overrides Backand's auth, and provides an 'Access Denied' mesage.
-* Returning "ignore" allows you to ignore the custom action, instead relying upon Backand's default authentication methods.
+* Returning 'ignore' allows you to ignore the custom action, instead relying upon Backand's default authentication methods.

 You can configure this action in the Backand dashboard, under Security & Auth => Security Actions.

 ## Remove user from the app
 There are two ways to remove a user from the application.
 You can permanently remove a user from the application by deleting a user from the Registered Users grid.
 This requires the user to register again if they wish to continue using your app.
-Alternatively, you can un-check the "approved" checkbox in the user's row on the Security & Auth --> Users page.
-This allows you to reinstate the user simply by re-checking the "approved" column.
+Alternatively, you can un-check the 'approved' checkbox in the user's row on the Security & Auth --> Users page.
+This allows you to reinstate the user simply by re-checking the 'approved' column.

 ## Anonymous Access
 By default the anonymous access is turned on with 'User' role access, which mean any one can register to your app and make CRUD actions on any object.